accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/tableau-de-donnees-ayant-un-titre.md

 Data table with an attribute or containing a tag whose content acts as a title.

-Data table preceded or followed by a text passage associated with the table acting as the title.
+Data table preceded or followed by a passage of text associated with the table acting as the title.

 Provided it is correctly rendered and associated with the data table by assistive technologies, the associated title can be